R-P-Feynman/Artificial_Neural_Network_Basics/README.md

 ## Simple_Convolutional_Neural_Network_in_TensorFlow.ipynb

 A simple convolutional neural network for translating images of sign language.
 Written in TensorFlow.
-To run this you will also need the test_signs.h5 and train_signs.h5 files
+To run this you will also need the test_signs.h5 and train_signs.h5 files.

 ## Simple_L-Layer_Neural_Network_in_Python.ipynb